Graeme Hammond: Early life and education

 Graeme Monroe Hammond was born on February 1, 1858, in Philadelphia, Pennsylvania, the son of neurologist and Surgeon General of the United States Army Brigadier General William Alexander Hammond.
-The Hammond family lived in Washington D.C. during the American Civil War.
+The Hammond family lived in Washington, D.C., during the American Civil War.
 Graeme Hammond later recalled his regular trips as a young boy, accompanying Abraham Lincoln to visit wounded soldiers during the war.
 "I shall never forget the sweetness of the man nor the understandings which he showed in dealings with a little boy... we were play fellows and even the soldiers who accompanied us, I felt, were doing so as much for me as they were for the man who would take me in his great hands and set me beside himself in the carriage."

 Following the close of the Civil War, the family moved to New York City.
 He fenced for the Columbia Lions fencing team.
 Hammond graduated from the Columbia School of Mines in 1877.
 He then earned a Doctor of Medicine degree from New York University School of Medicine in 1881.
-On April 27 of the same year, Hammond married Louise Ellsworth with whom he had four daughters during the 1880s.
+On April 27 of the same year, Hammond married Louise Elsworth with whom he had four daughters during the 1880s.
 While teaching at NYU, Hammond continued his education, earning a Bachelor of Laws in 1897.